 Graduate Student Dissertation Research Travel Award

-The maximum award is $5,000, and students are limited to one award over the course of their graduate career.
-This is a seed award for doctoral students, and students should be seeking competitive grants elswhere after this initial investment in their scholarly development.
+The maximum award is $5,000, and students are limited to one dissertation research award over the course of their graduate career.
+This is a seed award for doctoral candidates, and students should be seeking competitive grants elsewhere after this initial investment in their scholarly development.
 All applicants are expected to concurrently seek research support from other sources.

 All awards will be made as scholarship awards and will be paid out through the University's payroll system.

 Graduate students traveling to any international location: By accepting this award, you explicitly agree to follow all health and safety requirements as outlined by the Office of Global Safety and Security for the location(s) where you will be traveling.

 All Northwestern University doctoral candidates in their third year and beyond are eligible to apply.

 Applicants must be Northwestern doctoral candidates working on international and comparative topics addressing one or more Sustainable Development Goals.